OrdinaNederland/hackjam-angular/markdown/04-hack-jam-part-1.md

 ###  Tasks (1/2)
 1. Fix all the bugs before trying to implement any other features
 2. Display all categories on the menu
-   - Learn about structural directive
+   - Learn about structural directives
    - Learn how to create a class and create a typed array in TypeScript
 3. Display all books on the main area
    - Learn about property bindings